Making ghee from unsalted butter: tips to prepare clarified butter

-Making ghee from unsalted butter
+Making ghee from unsalted butter is a culinary art.

 To prepare healthy ghee, you would first need high-quality unsalted butter.
 It is advisable to purchase the butter from one of the reputed brands.
 Once you have done so, follow these steps to make:

-- Put the diced butter in a saucepan with a heavy bottom.
+Put the diced butter in a saucepan with a heavy bottom.
 Simmer it at medium heat to melt the butter.
 Ensure that the entire quantity of butter melts and stir it occasionally if needed.

-- Once the butter has completely melted, simmer it for about another five minutes.
+Once the butter has completely melted, simmer it for about another five minutes.
 Eventually, the butter would begin to boil and foam up.

-- Lower the heat and continue to the liquid.
+Lower the heat and continue to the liquid.
 Eventually, its color would change.
 Instead of an opaque yellow, the butter would become clear.

-- Once the liquid foams up again, it would indicate that it’s starting to turn into ghee.
+Once the liquid foams up again, it would indicate that it’s starting to turn into ghee.
 Turn off the flame and wait for the foam to settle down.

 How does ghee differ from clarified butter?

-- Clarified butter is devoid of the rich golden-brown color that ghee carries.
+Clarified butter is devoid of the rich golden-brown color that ghee carries.

 You are more likely to find ghee than clarified butter while shopping at a store.
 In many places, individuals have to make clarified butter at home.

 However, if you are new to it, you may not get the desired flavor or density from homemade ghee as you don’t know about the unsalted butter quality.
-In that case, you may simply purchase high-quality ghee from one of the leading brands.
+In that case, you may purchase high-quality ghee from one of the leading brands.